-The aim of this is to make sure that income support is only provided to those undertaking a minimum agricultural activity on eligible hectares.
+The aim of the Basic Payment Scheme is to make sure that income support is only provided to those undertaking a minimum agricultural activity on eligible hectares.
 In the sections below, we explain what we mean by eligible hectares and minimum agricultural activity.

 It’s important that you only declare eligible hectares for the purposes of an allocation of entitlements in the first year and for activating those entitlements for payment.

 If you declare hectares, for payment that are found not to be eligible in terms of the below activity requirements, this will be treated as an over-declaration.
 As such, all area-based payments you have claimed (Basic Payment Scheme, Greening, Young Farmer) will be subject to penalties.
 In extreme cases, this will mean non-payment or recovery of all Direct Payments for the year concerned – as well as the following year.

 An eligible hectare is defined as any agricultural area of your business’ land used for an agricultural activity.